Kumortuli-The clay artisan world

 - Must wear covered shoes.

 - If you have dust allergy, use mask.

 - Don’t disturb the artist.
 Rather talk with them softly, they will provide you many information.

 How to reach:

-Nearest Metro station is Shova bazar Metro Station.
+The nearest Metro station is Shova Bazar Metro Station.
 From there 5min walk.
 Many bus route is also available from different parts of Kolkata